 To waive your right of notiﬁcation of release.
 You may also choose a designated contact for notiﬁcation.

 To be advised of protection available to you as a victim or as a witness.
-This includes information concerning protection from intimidation.
+This includes information concerning protection from intimidation, harassment and abuse.
 If you are being threatened or intimidated, call your local law enforcement.

 To be notiﬁed of any scheduling changes concerning your criminal justice proceedings.
 Contact the Witness Management Ofﬁce at the County Courthouse at 239-252-2701.

-To be present at and notified of all judicial proceedings concerning your case and receive advance notification relating to the arrest and release of the accused as well as the proceedings of the case.
+To be present at and notified of all judicial proceedings concerning your case and receive notiﬁcation relating to the arrest and release, including community control and work release, of the accused as well as the proceedings of the case.